MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Remove-MpPreference.md

 ```

 ### -DisableGradualRelease
-Specifies whether to disable gradual rollout of monthly and daily Windows Defender updates.
+Removes whether to disable gradual rollout of monthly and daily Windows Defender updates.
 If you enable this option, devices are offered all updates after the gradual release cycle finishes.
 Consider this option for datacenter computers that only receive limited updates.